Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Trap assembly, packaging and power handling

 On-chip waveguide channels (see Fig.~\ref{fig:fiber attachment}a) are fed by a fourteen-channel V-groove array (VGA), supplied by OZ Optics.
-The VGA is populated with Fibercore SM300 and Nufern S630-HP fibers with 127 $\mu$m pitch, to deliver light to \AlO{} and \SiN{} waveguides, respectively.
-We use the outer two channels to align the VGA with the trap device by maximizing transmission through the \SiN{} loop waveguide.
+The VGA is populated with Fibercore SM300 and Nufern S630-HP fibers with 127 \textmu m pitch, to deliver light to \AlO{} and \SiN{} waveguides, respectively.
+We use the outer two channels to align the VGA with the trap device by maximizing transmission through the outer \SiN{} waveguide loop visible in Fig.~\ref{fig:fiber attachment}a.

 We polish with a method similar to \cite{mehta2020integrated} to reduce roughness from dicing and loss associated with the coupling interface of the ion trap chip.
-To facilitate polishing, a piece of $1.2\times 3.3$ mm$^2$ SiO$_2$ with 500 $\mu$m thickness is coated with 500 nm of gold (to prevent possible stray field from the exposed dielectric) and attached with a conductive epoxy (EPO-TEK, model H21D) to the top surface of the trap chip at the fiber-coupling edge shown in Fig.~\ref{fig:fiber attachment}.
+To facilitate polishing, a piece of $1.2\times 3.3$ mm$^2$ SiO$_2$ with 500 \textmu m thickness is coated with 500 nm of gold (to prevent possible stray field from the exposed dielectric) and attached with a conductive epoxy (EPO-TEK, model H21D) to the top surface of the trap chip at the fiber-coupling edge shown in Fig.~\ref{fig:fiber attachment}.
 Subsequently, we spin-coat the chip in a protective photoresist (FSC M) and mount it in a custom-made holder for facet polishing.
 Because our devices contain nearly twice as many optical channels as those in \cite{mehta2020integrated}, we employ a polishing holder designed to minimize lateral curvature of the facet and hence the air-gap between fibers and waveguides.